-- Hardware requirement: User-supplied music source (when an external music source is assigned) - The music heard through the PT is interrupted when going off-hook. - Each extension user can select the audio source. - Through system programming, it is possible to specify the maximum number of IP-PTs that can simultaneously perform the BGM feature.
-Changing this setting may affect the number of simultaneous IP extension and IP CO line calls available on the mother board.
+- Hardware requirement: User-supplied music source (when an external music source is assigned) - The music heard through the PT is interrupted when going off-hook. - Each extension user can select the audio source. - Through system programming, it is possible to specify the maximum number of IP-PTs connected to a V-IPEXT card that can simultaneously perform the BGM feature.
+Changing this setting may affect the number of simultaneous IP extension and IP CO line calls available on the MPR card.